The Australian Property Market Moves in Cycles

 Why Apartments in Sydney and Melbourne Are Misunderstood

 "Apartments don't go up in value."
 "Only buy houses."
-"Never buy high rise" these are common phrases you hear these days from many new advisors, and the public on property forums.
+"Never buy high rise."
+These are common phrases you hear these days from many new advisors, and the public on property forums, and around the BBQ's in Sydney and Melbourne.
+I have been hearing that for 30 years.

 CASE STUDY

-A example is the 2 bedroom one bathroom apartment I purchased on the 8th floor in Cremorne/Neutral Bbay with a harbour view in 1988 for $475,000.
-Today it is valued at $1.6M, which equates to around 5% pa return.
-(If I had purchased in 1985 instead of 1988 it would have been around $350,000!)
+An example is the 2 bedroom, one bathroom apartment I purchased on the 8th floor in an old building in Rangers Road, Cremorne/Neutral Bay with a harbour view in 1988 for $275,000 in my early years of property investing.

 My harbour view: